astefanutti/metrics-aspectj/README.md

     </dependency>
 </dependencies>
 ```
-And configure the `maven-aspectj-plugin` to weave the `metrics-aspectj` aspects into your project:
+And configure the `maven-aspectj-plugin` to compile-time weave (CTW) the `metrics-aspectj` aspects into your project:
 ```xml
 <build>
     <plugins>